-The question before the Court of Appeals was a simple one: did the California Superior Court have subject matter jurisdiction over the Respondents' Cross-complaint for alleged contractual breaches and related torts, and Appellant's Cross-complaint for alleged contractual breaches and related torts, which proceeded through trial?
-The answer rendered by the Court of Appeals was an unqualified "yes."
-The Court of Appeals unanimously and properly held that "in this case, the United States was not an indispensable party."
-It further concluded "This action was not within the exclusive jurisdiction of the federal courts."
-[Opinion, page 18.]

-The trial court had improperly set the Appellant's Judgment aside and dismissed the entire case sixteen (16) months after trial, solely on the basis that the case involved, in part, an undisputed assignment of a working interest in a federal lease and thus held that "Federal courts have exclusive jurisdiction over federal lands."
+The question before this court is a simple one: did the California Superior Court have subject matter jurisdiction over the Respondents' Cross-complaint for alleged contractual breaches and related torts, and Appellant's Cross-complaint for alleged contractual breaches and related torts, which proceeded through trial?
+The answer is an unqualified "yes."
+Yet, the court below improperly set the Appellant's Judgment aside and dismissed the entire case sixteen (16) months after trial, solely on the basis that the case involved, in part, an undisputed assignment of a working interest in a federal lease and thus held that "Federal courts have exclusive jurisdiction over federal lands."
 [Appellants' Appendix (hereafter "Appendix") 895.]
-Mistakenly relying on a finding that "A working interest is an interest in realty and, in this case, federal realty," the trial court took the extraordinary step of dismissing Appellants' entire case, a year and a half after it heard the case through trial and awarded Appellants Declaratory Relief and Judgment in the amount of \$18,724,901.58.
-As a matter of law, the Court of Appeal held that the lower court erred in later setting the Judgment aside and dismissing the action.
-Thus, the Court of Appeals reversed the Trial Court's Order setting aside the previously-entered Amended Judgment, and reinstated the Superior Court Judgment of March 2, 2011.
+Purportedly relying on a finding that "A working interest is an interest in realty and, in this case, federal realty," the trial court took the extraordinary step of dismissing Appellants' entire case, a year and a half after it heard the case through trial and awarded Appellants Declaratory Relief and Judgment in the amount of \$18,724,901.58.
+As a matter of law, the lower court erred in later setting the Judgment aside and dismissing the action.
+Appellant respectfully requests that this Court reverse the Trial Court's Order setting aside the previously-entered Amended Judgment, and reinstate the Superior Court Judgment of March 2, 2011.